cpske/Prog2/oop/money.md

         self.currency = currency
 ```

-We add behavior to satisfy some requirements, described below.
+We will add behavior to satisfy some requirements.

 ### When is Money Equal?